jaypikay/spoolman-cli/README.md

 Usage: spool <COMMAND>

 Commands:
-  list   List available spools
-  check  Check if a spool has enough available material use    Reduce the used filament in grams from the spool help   Print this message or the help of the given subcommand(s)
+  list      List available spools check     Check if a spool has enough available material use       Reduce the used filament in grams from the spool measured  Set measured weight for a spool help      Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help